 trauma.

-Bacterial contamination may occur if you’ve had snacks or drinks after the blood clot was dislodged.
+Bacterial contamination may occur if you have had snacks or drinks after the blood clot was dislodged.
 Poor oral hygiene can also be the culprit.

 Trauma happens if you poke the socket with your toothbrush or food.
 Sucking through straws and vigorous brushing or rinsing can also dislodge the blood clot.

-The risk of getting a dry socket is increased by taking oral contraceptives, previous dry socket or periodontal disease, being over 25, and a complicated extraction.
+The risk of getting a dry socket is increased by taking oral contraceptives, having a previous dry socket or periodontal disease, being over 25, and having a complicated extraction.
 Oral contraceptives introduce high levels of estrogen into the oral cavity.
 This may disrupt normal healing processes.
-What follows is that dry socket is more common in women than men.
+This suggests that dry socket is more common in women than in men.

-If you’ve had a dry socket before, it is likely to occur again.
+If you have had a dry socket before, it is likely to occur again.
 Let your dentist know.
-This might not help prevent it but will speed up diagnosis and treatment.
+This might not help prevent it, but it will speed up diagnosis and treatment.

 Dry socket symptoms

-If you have a dry socket, pain in the affected area will be the most noticeable of signs.
+If you have a dry socket, pain in the affected area will be the most noticeable sign.

 You may also experience the following symptoms: